Missionary Trauma and Debriefing: A Mental Health Lifeline for Global Workers

 THE HIDDEN REALITY: WHAT HAPPENS WHEN WE DON'T PROCESS

 Every global worker carries stories, some filled with joy and breakthrough, others marked by loss, conflict, or hidden pain.
-In my previous blog about personal trauma and shame, I shared my own story from the mission field.
-Today, I want to address a broader reality that affects us all, and more importantly, what happens when we don't deal with it.
+In my previous blog about personal trauma and shame, Today, I want to address a broader reality that affects us all, and more importantly, what happens when we don't deal with it.

 When Trauma Goes Underground